Not education, experience or intellectual prowess can explain why people handle anger, excitement, fear and other emotions differently.

 We are so engrossed in the activity at hand that we can’t think about our feelings.

 Your emotions trigger your demeanor which is the way you physically react to feelings.
-There are people who instinctively hit their hands on the table when they are furious.
+Some people instinctively hit their hands on the table when they are furious.

-It is also, a sign that the individual is not in any way in control of his feelings and so deficient of emotional-social intelligence.
+It is also, a sign that the individual is not in any way in control of his feelings and so deficient in emotional-social intelligence.

 So, it’s safe to say that when you control your feelings, you control your reaction and behaviour to issues.